n6210/nano_twi_console/Readme.md

-Simple FTDI UM201XB replacement.
+Simple FTDI UM201XB or Holtek HT42B532-x replacement.

-Act as a TWI/I2C slave device at the address 0x22 and passes all data to the UART (one direction).
+By default it act as UM201XB TWI/I2C slave device at the address 0x22.
+It passes all data TWI -> UART only.

+For a Holtek the TWI address must be changed to be current one.

-This implementation works with TWI speed 400kbit and maximal length  of the single transfer 64 bytes.
+TWI speed is set to be max.
+400kbit and maximal length of the single transfer 64 bytes.
 It can be easly changed in twi.h.

 Checked with a boards:
-- Arduino Nano ATMega168 (1Mbit UART)
+- Arduino Nano ATMega168 (1Mbit UART with CH340G)
-- LGT8F328P (460kbit UART)
+- Arduino Nano3 compatible LGT8F328P (460kbit UART with HT42B534-1)

 Connections:
 - SCL (A5)